 It requires too much effort to convert them

-Converting Facebook generated leads takes a lot of effort and require a consistent nurturing for several months.
+Converting Facebook-generated leads takes a lot of effort and requires consistent nurturing for several months.
 Most leads can take up to 5-7 calls to connect and multiply touchpoints to convert.

 This is where email and text sequences come to help real estate agents.
 This literally removes 90% of the realtor’s headache of following up with a potential client for the next 6 months.